1970–71 NHL season: Regular season

-Buffalo had a star, Gilbert Perreault, who on March 18 broke Nels Stewart's (and Danny Grant's, and Norm Ferguson's) rookie record with his 35th goal in a 5–3 win over St. Louis.
+In their inaugural season in the NHL, Buffalo had a star in Gilbert Perreault.
+On March 18, he broke Nels Stewart's (and Danny Grant's, and Norm Ferguson's) rookie record with his 35th goal in a 5–3 win over St. Louis.
 He went on to finish the season with 38.

 Billy Taylor and Don Gallinger, now middle-aged, were finally forgiven for their gambling in 1948 and were reinstated to the NHL.
 However, they did not return to the NHL.